smussenden/data-science-in-tidyverse/02-A-TransformData.md

 #   arrange("n()")
 ```

-that doesn't work either.
+that doesn’t work either.
 What about this.

 ``` r
 events %>%